Loading...

 How to consume americano coffee, coffee cocoa protein bar without glucose spikes

-Pair your coffee and protein bar with foods high in fiber, such as a small serving of berries or a handful of almonds, to help slow down the absorption of glucose.
+Pair your coffee and protein bar with a small serving of high-fiber foods like an apple, berries, or a handful of almonds to help slow down the absorption of sugars.

 Monitor Timing